Port Tennant

 Port Tennant is a suburban district of Swansea, Wales, falling within the St. Thomas ward.
 Port Tennant lies at the southern foot of Kilvey Hill just east of St. Thomas and is bounded by the Fabian Way to the south.
-It is a mostly residential area.
+It is a mostly residential area and is the location of one of Swansea's largest public cemeteries - Danygraig Cemetery.

 The area takes its name from the Tennant family who developed the Tennant Canal and were responsible for developing the area.
 The Tennant Canal terminates at the Vale of Neath Inn (now closed) in the south east of Port Tennant.